jeredries/fulll-backend/ddd-and-cqrs-intermediare-senior.md

 - Quality of the code.
 - Please be careful to not over engineer your solution!
 - Usage of good practices and modern programming language features.

+### Init project

+- `docker compose up --build -d`
+- `docker exec -it php bash` then `composer install` and `bin/console doctrine:migrations:migrate`
+- The command can be run into php container now.
+For example: